-- CF-701 Identify and preserve significant geographic, historic and environmental features and other characteristics that reflect Mason County's natural and cultural heritage. - CF-702 Increase park development within urban areas and develop a comprehensive system of multi-purpose trails throughout the County. - CF-703 Develop and adopt a realistic long-range schedule for park management, maintenance, and operation.
-Adopt a workable six-year County capital improvement program (CIP) to be updated annually every six years, to be amended as needed.
+CF-701 Identify and preserve significant geographic, historic and environmental features and other characteristics that reflect Mason County's natural and cultural heritage.
+CF-702 Increase park development within urban areas and develop a comprehensive system of multi-purpose trails throughout the County.
+CF-703 Develop and adopt a realistic long-range schedule for park management, maintenance, and operation.
+Adopt a workable County capital improvement program (CIP) every six years, to be amended as needed.